-Looking for some easy and healthy meal inspiration for baby-led weaning or finger foods for toddlers?
-Here are ten balanced meal ideas — all are baby-approved!
+Looking for some easy and healthy first foods for baby led weaning or finger foods for toddlers?
+Here are ten balanced baby led meal ideas and recipes, perfect for 6 months and beyond!

 Over the past few months, our family has been on one BIG food adventure.
-It all started when we began introducing solids to our little guy at the 6-month mark.
+It all started when we began introducing solid food to our little guy at the 6-month mark.

 To be honest, I wasn’t 100% sure what to feed him at first, but I knew that I wanted to give the baby-led weaning method a shot (you can read more about BLW here).
 Beyond doing some reading and watching some webinars on BLW, I figured I’d simply put my nutrition knowledge into action and hope for the best.
 Not much can prepare you for that first time you offer your baby solids, not even five years of studying nutrition in university.

-For me, it has been all about trial and error and offering him a variety of different textures and foods from all of the different food groups….and applying some key principles which I discussed in my post last week on “5 Tips for Planning Healthy Meals for Babies.”
+For me, it has been all about trial and error and offering him a wide variety of foods from all of the different food groups, incorporating different textures, and applying some key principles which I discussed in my post “5 Tips for Planning Healthy Meals for Babies.”

-We’ve been fortunate that he’s been a really good eater and up for trying anything since day one.
+We’ve been fortunate that he’s been a really good eater and up for trying lots of new foods since day one.
 He’s like his mommy and daddy and just really loves food!

-Although we try to feed him what we’re eating on a daily basis (with some adaptions, of course), there have been a few go-to meals that have been on our menu rotation for him because they’re easy, balanced and healthy!
+Although we try to feed him the same family meals we’re eating on a daily basis (with some adaptions, of course) to avoid preparing separate meals, there have been a few go-to meals that have been on our menu rotation for him because they’re easy, balanced and healthy!

-I’ve compiled some of my favourite easy baby-led weaning recipes, including ideas for breakfast, lunch and dinner in today’s post.
-It’s almost like a baby-led weaning menu (dream come true, right)?!
+I’ve compiled some of my favorite easy baby-led weaning recipes, including ideas for breakfast, lunch and dinner time in today’s post.
+It’s almost like a baby-led weaning meal plan (dream come true, right)?!
 Hopefully you’ll have success with these meals and recipes too!

-You can check out some of these baby-led weaning meal ideas, recipes and preparation tips below!
+You can check out some of these BLW meal ideas, easy recipes and preparation tips below!

 - Mashed avocado thinly spread on Ezekial bread, toasted and cut into strips